November 22, 2017

-A digital business is one that operates by seamlessly integrating digital technology with traditional tools and processes, for optimal efficiency and customer experience.
-These businesses leverage digital technology to gain competitive advantage across internal and external operations.
-Through intrinsically linking operational departments and harnessing internal data to drive smarter decisions, they are more primed to innovate over slower competitors.
+A digital business is one that operates by integrating digital technology with traditional tools and processes, for optimal efficiency and customer experience.
+These businesses leverage digital technology to gain competitive advantage across operations.
 Digital businesses also have different mindsets, methodologies, and approaches to growth and change, incorporated into organisational structure.

 What a digital business is not